 Financial assets are classified at fair value through profit or loss if they are classified as held for trading or are designated as such upon initial recognition.
 Financial assets are designated as FVTPL if the Company manages such investments and makes purchase and sale decisions based on their fair value in accordance with the Company's documented risk management or investment strategy.
 Attributable transaction costs are recognized in profit or loss when incurred.
 Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognized in profit or loss.
-Short-term investments are FVTPL.
+As at December 31, 2014 and 2013, the Company has not classified any liabilities as FVTPL.